- Home

 - Anaemia and osteoporosis

-After treatment, some foods may be uncomfortable to eat and may cause digestive problems.
+After treatment, you may find that some foods are uncomfortable to eat and cause digestive problems.
 You will need to try different foods and change your eating habits, such as eating smaller meals more often throughout the day.

 For more on this, see Nutrition and cancer.